paolamaragno/nf-Whole_Metagenome_Shotgun_Sequencing/README.md

 sample_name1,path/to/sample_name1_R1.fastq,path/to/sample_name1_R2.fastq
 sample_name2,path/to/sample_name2_R1.fastq,path/to/sample_name2_R2.fastq
 ```
-Preparare the sampled.csv file with the following structure if the input fastq files have been obtained by the
+Preparare the samples.csv file with the following structure if the input fastq files have been obtained by the
 merging of forward and reverse reads:
 ```
 sample,merged_fastq